aa24222/booktracker/README.md

 A Django REST API for managing your book collection.
 Users can add books manually, import from a Goodreads CSV, or search and retrieve books from the Google Books API.

-> Note: Currently backend-only.
-A full-stack frontend with a cozy pixel-art interface is planned for the future.

 ## Features

 - **Add books manually**: Type in the books you're currently reading and add them to your shelf.